vanaf1979/functionsphp/readme.md

 It's basic design is that all WordPress action and filter hooks are defined within the main class (functionsphp.class.php), and the hook callback functions are placed within seperated classes (admin/admin.class.php, and frontend/frontend.class.php etc).

 #### Now what?
-Download and check it out.
+Download, check it out and make it your own.
 The code should be pretty self explanitory.
-If you have any suggestions for improvement please do let me knwo.
+If you have any suggestions for improvement please do let me know.